zwstcoy/Android_Calculator/README.md

 # Android_Calculator
-a android calculator which can calculator equation, matrix, and find line and plane equation
+a android calculator which can calculate equation, matrix, and find line and plane equation